MarMelAid/art-corner/README.md

 # art-corner
- An e-commerce website for artists to sell their paintings.
+ Attempt to make an example of an e-commerce website for artists to sell their paintings.
 HTML and CSS.